tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

    Initial attempt at plotting local GC content.

-However, the scale of the y-axis makes the plot misleading.
+The scale of the y-axis makes the plot misleading.
 It looks like there is a lot of variation in the data.
 Let's expand the y range to span from 0 to 100 percent.

 .. code-block:: R
+    :emphasize-lines: 7

     library("ggplot2")